Skip to content

 socialsizes informational website

-Note: Give users quick access to the necessary content/information with clickable icons (so they don’t need to scroll for it).
+What stands out: Give users quick access to the necessary content/information with clickable icons (so they don’t need to scroll for it).

 Was this article helpful?